All posts by Jason Pedreza

 The following day, incremental sales transactions data are loaded to a new folder in the same S3 object path.

-As new files arrive to the same S3 object path, the copy job automatically loads the unprocessed files to the store_sales table in an incremental fashion.
+As new files arrive to the same S3 object path, the auto-copy job automatically loads the unprocessed files to the store_sales table in an incremental fashion.

 SELECT ss_sold_date_sk, count(1)